Tunahan Cicek

-Tunahan Cicek (Çiçek; born 12 May 1992) is a Swiss professional footballer who currently plays for FC Vaduz as a forward.
+Tunahan Cicek (Çiçek; born 12 May 1992) is a Swiss professional footballer who plays for Turkish club Batman Petrolspor as a forward.

 Career

 Vaduz

 On 15 May 2019 FC Vaduz confirmed, that Cicek had joined the club on a 3-year contract.

+Return to Boluspor

+On 2 January 2024, Cicek signed a 1.5-year contract with Boluspor.

 Personal life

 Born in Switzerland, Cicek is of Turkish descent.